mojtaba-eshghie/HighGuard/README.md

 ## Cite Us

 ```
-@misc{Clawk,
+@misc{HighGuard,
   author       = {Mojtaba Eshghie and Wolfgang Ahrendt and
                   Cyrille Artho and Thomas Troels Hildebrandt and
                   Gerardo Schneider},
-  title        = {CLawK: Monitoring Business Processes in
+  title        = {HighGuard: Monitoring Business Processes in
                   Smart Contracts},
   year         = {2023},
   month        = {May},
   url          = {https://arxiv.org/abs/2305.08254},
   doi          = {10.48550/arXiv.2305.08254},
   abstract     = {Smart contracts embody complex business processes that can be difficult to analyze statically.
-                  In this paper, we present CLawK, a runtime monitoring tool that leverages business process
+                  In this paper, we present HighGuard, a runtime monitoring tool that leverages business process
                   specifications written in DCR graphs to provide runtime verification of smart contract execution.
-                  We demonstrate how CLawK can detect and flag deviations from specified behaviors in smart
+                  We demonstrate how HighGuard can detect and flag deviations from specified behaviors in smart
                   contracts deployed in the Ethereum network without code instrumentation or additional gas costs.},
   note         = {arXiv:2305.08254v1 [cs.CR]},
   keywords     = {dcr-graphs, dynamic-condition-response,